sk21895/Machine-Learning/Capstone Project/README.md

 Finally the experiment is being submitted and using the Notebook widget(RunDetails(hyperdrive_run).show()), it is visualized.
 Once the run is successfully completed or executed, the best model is retrieved and saved in output folder in source directory.The saved model then registered.

+From All Experiments option you can view your experiment.
 ![9.Experiment](https://github.com/Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/blob/main/Capstone%20Project/HyperDrive/Screenshots/9.Experiment.JPG)

+Graph showing visuals of the parameters in Scatter chart view.
 ![5.Parameters_Graph](https://github.com/Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/blob/main/Capstone%20Project/HyperDrive/Screenshots/5.Parameters_Graph.JPG)

+Displaying the accuracy here.
+The best metric field is obtained from the min/max of primary metric achieved by a run.
 ![3.Accuracy](https://github.com/Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/blob/main/Capstone%20Project/HyperDrive/Screenshots/3.Accuracy.JPG)

+Details of the completed experiment can be seen here.
+You can view properties and parameter sampling.
 ![11.Run_Details](https://github.com/Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/blob/main/Capstone%20Project/HyperDrive/Screenshots/11.Run_Details.JPG)

+Get the best model and saving it.
 ![6.Best_Model](https://github.com/Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/blob/main/Capstone%20Project/HyperDrive/Screenshots/6.Best_Model.JPG)

+From Model List option you can view your registerd model.
 ![HyperDrive_Registered_Model](https://github.com/Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/blob/main/Capstone%20Project/HyperDrive/Screenshots/HyperDrive_Registered_Model.JPG)

 Screenshots are available in [Hyperdrive/Screenshots](https://github.com/Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/tree/main/Capstone%20Project/HyperDrive/Screenshots) folder